 After both marginalisations, the detection probability reduces to an integral over $(\bm{\Omega},\, d)$ and the Gaussian observables $(m,\, \varpi)$.
 Selection factors that depend deterministically on $(d,\, \bm{\Omega})$---such as the extinction cut, evaluated from the three-dimensional dust map---separate from those involving these Gaussian variables.
 Each remaining selection factor is a smooth threshold on a linear function of the observables: the magnitude and parallax selections act directly on $m$ and $\varpi$, while the period selection inherited from~\cref{eq:logP_marginalisation} depends on $m$ through $\tilde{\mu}_{\log P}(m,\, d)$.

+The remaining integral over Gaussian observables can then be written as a multivariate-normal \ac{CDF}.
 Let $n$ denote the number of observables with Gaussian likelihoods (among $m$ and $\varpi$) that enter at least one selection cut.
 Standardising these into a vector $\bm{z} \in \mathbb{R}^n$, where each component $z_i = (x_i - \hat{x}_i) / \sigma_i$ is the standardised residual of the $i$\textsuperscript{th} observable, the product of Gaussian likelihoods becomes $\phi_n(\bm{z})$, with $\phi_n$ the $n$-variate standard normal density.
 For example, when both magnitude and parallax selections are applied ($n = 2$),

 where $\sigma_\varpi$ is set to the median parallax uncertainty of the campaign.
 Under this substitution, each selection factor takes the form $\Phi(\alpha_k + \bm{\gamma}_k^T \bm{z})$, where $\alpha_k$ is a scalar absorbing the selection threshold and the predicted observable, and $\bm{\gamma}_k \in \mathbb{R}^n$ captures the ratio of the likelihood width to the selection width along each observable.
 Continuing the $n = 2$ case, an upper magnitude cut and a lower parallax cut yield